Envirometrix/PredictiveSoilMapping/docs/Soil_organic_carbon.md

 *  By deriving OCD (organic carbon density) and then directly predicting OCD and converting it to OCS, here called **the 3D approach to OCS mapping via direct modeling of OCD**,

 <div class="rmdnote">
-<p>Soil Organic Carbon stock can be mapped by using at least differing approaches: (1) the 2D approach where estimation of OCS is done at the site level, (2) the 3D approach where soil organic carbon content, bulk density and coarse fragments are mapped seperately, then used to derive OCS for standard depths at each grid cell, and (3) the 3D approach based on mapping Organic Carbon Density, then converting to stocks.</p>
+<p>Soil Organic Carbon stock can be mapped by using at least differing approaches: (1) the 2D approach where estimation of OCS is done at the site level, (2) the 3D approach where soil organic carbon content, bulk density and coarse fragments are mapped separately, then used to derive OCS for standard depths at each grid cell, and (3) the 3D approach based on mapping Organic Carbon Density, then converting to stocks.</p>
 </div>

 <div class="figure" style="text-align: center">